Fred Williamson: Professional football career

 After playing college football for Northwestern in the late 1950s, Williamson was signed as an undrafted free agent by the San Francisco 49ers.
 When during training camp he was switched to their defense, his attitude over the switch prompted him to play his position with too much aggression, and the coach of the 49ers asked him to quit "hammering" his players.
 Thus, "The Hammer" quickly stuck and became his nickname.

 Williamson was traded to the Pittsburgh Steelers and played one year for the Steelers in the National Football League in 1960.
 Next, he moved to the new American Football League.
 Williamson played four seasons for the AFL's Oakland Raiders, making the AFL All-Star team in 1961, 1962, and 1963.
 He also played three seasons for the AFL's Kansas City Chiefs.
 During his period of playing for the Chiefs, Williamson became one of football's first self-promoters, nurturing the nickname "The Hammer" because he used his forearm to deliver karate-style blows to the heads of opposing players, especially wide receivers.
 Before Super Bowl I, Williamson garnered national headlines by boasting that he would knock the Green Bay Packers starting receivers, Carroll Dale and Boyd Dowler, out of the game.
 He stated "Two hammers to Dowler, one to Dale should be enough".

 His prediction turned out to be an ironic one because "they (Green Bay) broke the hammer" as Williamson himself was knocked out of the game in the fourth quarter on the way to a 35–10 defeat.
 Williamson's head met the knee of the Packers' running back Donny Anderson.
 Williamson later suffered a broken arm from his own teammate when Chiefs linebacker Sherrill Headrick fell on him.
-Williamson finished his eight-season pro football career in 1967 with a history of many hard tackles, passes knocked away, and 36 pass interceptions in 104 games.
+Williamson finished his eight-season pro football career in 1967 with a history of many hard tackles, passes defensed, and 36 pass interceptions in 104 games.
 Williamson returned his interceptions for 479 yards and two touchdowns.
 After signing with the Montreal Alouettes of the Canadian Football League during the 1968 season, but not having played in a league game, Williamson retired.